 Belanger has been out of prison for a year now.

-One of the people who's helping him transition out of gang life is Mitch Bourbonniere, Program Director with OPK - Ogijiita Pimatiswin Kinamatwin.
+One of the people who's helping him transition out of gang life is Mitch Bourbonniere, program director with Ogijiita Pimatiswin Kinamatwin (OPK).
 One of the programs Bourbonniere runs is aimed at helping former gang members turn their life around.